-- We were on the guest faculty for Schumacher College’s post graduate short course – Changing the Frame – the art and science of communicating transition, in 2020.
+- We were on the guest faculty for Schumacher College’s post graduate short course – Changing the Frame – the art and science of communicating transition, in 2020 and invited back again in 2021.
 Led by David Holyoake with assistance from our Brighton artist rep, Alex Stuart-Hutcheson.
 In addition to transmitting learnings about communicating system change and ecologically sustainable futures, on the final day we stepped students through a story boarding process in teams – applying communications principles and foregrounding aspects of alternative economics and decarbonisation to create a plausible story of transformation to new, environmentally sustainable system with care at their heart.

 - Facilitation and teaching at University of Brighton School of Media for the (non-course accredited) programme System Change Hive, we ran from February to October in 2019.
 Delivered by Oxana Lopatina and David Holyoake and external experts.